OrielOrielOriel/site-old/_posts/2020-10-3-joker-ctf-writeup-archive.md

 ---
 layout: post
-title: Archive - CTF Writeup - HA Joker CTF (THM)
+title: Archive - CTF Writeup - HA Joker CTF {THM}
 description: An archive of an old writeup I wrote about the THM room "HA Joker CTF"
 summary: A writeup of the THM room "HA Joker CTF"
 tags: archive ctf writeup